-A Construction Noise and Vibration Impact Statement (CNVIS) (Appendix A6) has been prepared to detail the specific requirements for the management of noise and vibration including out of hours works approvals, monitoring requirements and predicted noise and vibration levels from the work activity.
+An initial Construction Noise and Vibration Impact Statement (CNVIS) dated 11 January 2024 (Appendix A6) was prepared to detail the specific requirements for the management of noise and vibration including out of hours works approvals, monitoring requirements and predicted noise and vibration levels from the work activity.
+This initial scope covered most construction activities including the installation of the public toilet block.
+Following a design change for sewer connection a second CNVIS dated 18 February 2025 (Appendix A7) has been prepared.

 The Noise Catchment Areas (NCAs) adjoining Rozelle Parklands are dominated by residential receivers.
 Construction noise will be clearly audible at residential receivers within NCA 24 and 28 that are closest to Rozelle Parklands.
-These locations are shown in Appendix C of the CNVIS.
+These locations are shown in Appendix C of the CNVIS 11 January 2024.
 Some Stage 4 works are predicted to produce noise levels that exceed Noise Management Levels (NMLs) at some receivers.
 The noisiest construction activities are predicted to be noise-intensive earthworks required for Facilities Building 2 and the mixed-purpose courts, due to the use of a rock breaker.
-21 receivers from NCAS 24 are 25 are predicted to be "highly noise affected" (i.e. predicted L{Aeq(15minute)} noise at residential receiver is 75 dBA or greater) during noise-intensive earthworks.
+21 receivers from NCAS 24 are 25 are predicted to be "highly noise affected" (i.e. predicted LAeq(15minute) noise at residential receiver is 75 dBA or greater) during noise-intensive earthworks.